Explore

 Good conceptual novel for the YA crowd.

-Posted : 17 years, 6 months ago on 21 October 2006 05:22 (A review of Gallows Hill)
+Posted : 18 years ago on 21 October 2006 05:22 (A review of Gallows Hill)

 The concepts that the book expands on, quite well for a YA novel, are mystical in nature - karma & reincarnation.
 The Salem Witch Trials are used as the backdrop, but no previous knowledge is necessary.
 Duncan does a wonderful job of giving just enough information to make the book easily understandable without weighing down the plot with irrelevant facts.